-However, when I am with a group of writers, or think about famous writers, I live for hearing about how they spend their writing days.
+However, when I am with a group of writers or think about famous writers, I live for hearing about how they spend their writing days.
 I read where Joyce Carol Oates writes but would take breaks to go running.
-A friend in my grad school program would Skype on of her writer friends, and would work during the video call.
+A friend in my grad school program would Skype one of her writer friends, and would work during the video call.
 They wouldn’t talk.
 Like preschool children, they would parallel play with their manuscripts in a virtual space.
 For a time, I was a cafe writer.

 Until recently, my family lived in a tiny apartment, and I was either writing from my couch or the bed in a space that always needed to be vacuumed.
 I couldn’t focus there.

 My routine was to wake up, put on sweats, drive my kid to school, then drive to Whole Foods or Panera, and I would write.
 Sometimes I would eat both breakfast and lunch at Panera, commandeering the best booth in the place for 12 hours.
-Or I would start at Whole Foods and then migrate to my closest Starbucks or other coffee shop.
+Or I would start at Whole Foods and then migrate to my closest Starbucks or another coffee shop.
 My husband would pick up my kid and sometimes we would meet somewhere for dinner.
 This is an intense amount of time to commit to writing.
 Sometimes I would squeeze in a gym session or a yoga class.
 Sometimes I would get a haircut.
 Sometimes I would take a break and wander around Barnes and Noble, Half Price Books, or Target while talking to a friend on the phone.
-But mostly I was writing, editing, maintaining a blog and online teaching.
+But mostly I was writing, editing, maintaining a blog, and online teaching.

 And I miss it.